The Algarve Destination Guide Portugal Algarve

-The Geography of Lisbon
+The Geography of the Algarve

 Located on the western extreme of the Iberian Peninsula, in the south of Portugal, the Algarve is easily distinguished from the rest of the country.
 Not only because of its peripheral location, but also for its morphological and geological features.